This is a gear review of the best backpacking base layers for 2024.

 > Only available in Australia and New Zealand.

 The Macpac Prothermals are made with Polartec Powergrid which offers exceptional warmth to weight.
-In fact one of the warmest synthetic base layers in this review.
+They are one of the warmest synthetic base layers in this review.
 It also uses Polygiene to help reduce body odors and the half zip can be used to regulate temperature when needed.

 If you don’t like wool in your base layer, then these are for you.